TrelisResearch/arc-agi-2025/o3-tools/README.md

 A tool for testing OpenAI o3/o4 models on ARC-AGI tasks with and without code interpreter tools.

 **Tweaks**
-[ ] Use gzip for the program too (strip comments).
+[x] prompt so that the model keeps reasoning until it finds a python program that solves (for the tool use case). don't include the test examples in the prompt.
-[ ] prompt so that the model keeps reasoning until it finds a python program that solves (for the tool use case).
+[ ] Use gzip for the program too (strip comments), possibly this removes the need for having the alpha and beta parameters.
+Also, make sure we're including all train examples for that task in the data description length (I think we're doing that already right?)

 **Open questions:**
 - What happens if the grid output isn't the right size? how is pixel accuracy and MDL score calculated?